Home Monitoring for Liver Health

 Opportunity: Computer Vision

-During the research phase, I gravitated especially toward opportunities that leveraged non-invasive monitoring.
 Patients already have to undergo extensive blood work and testing, so how could a passive system supplement current processes?
-Today computer vision is being used to track incredibly complex physical functions, from daily vital signs to disease diagnostics.
+Today computer vision is being used to track incredibly complex physical functions, from daily vital signs to early disease diagnostics.

 New Tech Spotlight:

 Another group that requires frequent bilirubin measurements is newborn babies.
-Like liver transplant recipients, this has historically been done with blood tests.
-The Philips Bilichek, however, takes a transcutaneous bilirubin measurement.
+Like with liver transplant recipients, doctors have historically relied on blood tests to measure newborn liver health.
+With the Philips Bilichek, however, they can take a transcutaneous bilirubin measurement.

 Basically, that means it measures bilirubin with a super sensitive light pressed against the forehead.
-Not only is it non-invasive, but it's also quicker and results are immediate.
-With this new research discovery, I decided to pivot to leverage transcutaneous bilirubin measurement.
+Not only is it non-invasive, but the test is quicker and results are immediate.

 How might we adapt transcutaneous bilirubin measurement for personal home use?